Sports Premium Funding

 Increasing Children's Participation in External Sports and Competitions: We aim to exceed last year’s achievements as outlined above.

-Sports Coaching Afternoon: We will continue to emply the SCL coach as outlined above to work with the oldest children.
-This year, we have extended the coaching to an additional afternoon once per week for years three and four.
+Sports Coaching Afternoon: We will continue to employ the SCL coach as outlined above to work with the oldest children.
+This year, we have extended the coaching to provide contact with a coach for years one to six.

 Staff Continual Professional Development and the Sports Administrator Role as outlined above.